 Froont allows you to set media queries for creating responsive websites.
 It provides other features for making responsive sites easily, such as an easily adjustable grid.

-Con Is being phased out
+Con Was phased out by Adobe

 Con Crashes every once in a while

 It is prone to unexpected crashes.
-Frequent saves are recommended.
+Frequent saves are recommended. -- AGREED!

 Froont is a web app that runs in your browser - not a full desktop application.
 While the developer touts this as a 'feature', web apps cannot be as full-featured - nor as stable - as desktop apps (specially when dealing with projects that might be large, or complex).